AdobeDocs/workfront.en/help/classic/workfront-fusion/apps-and-their-modules/workfront-modules.md

  </tbody>
 </table>

-See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront action module](#object2).
+See a list of the Workfront objects types for which you can use this module in [Object types available for each Workfront action module](#object-types-available-for-each-workfront-action-module).

-#### Misc Action
+#### Misc Action {#misc-action}

 This action module lets you perform actions against the API.